Dr-Groot/SQL/selectdistinct.md

 SELECT COUNT(DISTINCT City) FROM CustomerComplaint;
 ```
 <br />
-> The example above will not work in Firefox!
-Because COUNT(DISTINCT column_name) is
+> The example above will not work in Firefox Because COUNT(DISTINCT column_name) is
 > not supported in Microsoft Access databases.
 Firefox is using Microsoft Access in our examples.

 For MS Access: